sfarajli/farajli.net/posts/gentoo.md

 ### Bad parts.
-Like everything it has some negative stuff about it as well, those are
+Like everything, it has some negative stuff about it as well, those are
 * Compilation can take some time.
 * Gentoo is the one of <strong class="color1">the hardest</strong> distro to manage.